MinerKasch/training-docker-pyspark/README.md

 ## Basic Use

+The docker images can be found in the [Miner Kasch repository](https://hub.docker.com/r/minerkasch/jupyter-pyspark/) on Docker Hub.

+### Obtaining the Docker Image

+To get the docker image, the following `pull` command can be used.

+    docker pull minerkasch/jupyter-pyspark

+### Running the Image

 The following command starts a container with the Notebook server listening on HTTP connections on port 8888 with a randomly generated authentication token.

     docker run -it --rm -p 8888:8888 \